 Sometimes snow makes it easier to identify a map item.
 For example, rivers and roads that are usually masked by vegetation may become more distinct.
 Other times though, snow makes it harder to identify items: trees and other vegetation are hidden, for example (see the pair of images on top).

 Snow may mask some items to the point where they can't be detected (see the pair of images on the bottom):

-If the territory that you want to map is covered by snow in the available images, you can still map them if you keep in mind the ways that snow changes a landscape.
+If the territory that you want to map is covered by snow in the available images, you can still map them if you account for the ways that snow changes a landscape.

 It's relatively easy to distinguish buildings from other map items on satellite images.
 Usually detailed satellite images are used for localities:

-When drawing the edges of a building, it's important to remember that satellite images are typically taken at an angle to the ground.
+When drawing the edges of a building, it's important to remember that satellite images are typically taken at an angle to the ground (rather than from directly over the item).
 This is why the roof outline will not match the footprint (i.e. the outline of the building's foundation) in images.
 Make sure you are drawing the footprint.
 The higher the building, the greater this discrepancy.